LerouXavier/mydiet-node/README.md

 **TIP**: Read through the settings specified in `settings.js`.
 There are several options you will want to enable when running a production website.

-## Purpose

-This project shows how to implement basic user authentication in a Node web app.
-The accompanying talk explains how HTTP authentication works in a ground up way, explaining how each little piece works behind the scenes.

-If you've ever wanted to know how authentication works, see the accompanying talk.

-## Questions

-Got questions?
-Hit me up!
-I'm [r@rdegges.com](mailto:r@rdegges.com).

-  [secure-random]: https://www.npmjs.com/package/secure-random "Secure Random on NPM"